matozoid/Intellij6502/README.md

-# IntellijCc65Plugin
+# Intellij6502
-An Intellij IDEA plugin to support the CC65 cross assembler.
+An Intellij IDEA plugin to support 6502 assembly programming.

 Why?
 Because I work in this IDE daily,